r-grandorder/tri-hermes/en/pages/Lostbelt/anastasia.md

 Humanity here evolved along a particularly unique route in order to combat both the beasts and the perpetual blizzard that shrouded the land.
 In this world, there is nothing worse than weakness.
 To die is to admit defeat.
 Here, strength is justice, and justice, strength.
 It is a world of permafrost, where the notion of “might makes right” has been taken to its logical conclusion.
-And now, Fujimaru and {(M) his /(F) her} companions are about to set foot in this alternate history...
+And now, Fujimaru and [♂ his /♀ her] companions are about to set foot in this alternate history...

 **Fou:**
 Fou?